Asphalt: Urban GT 2

-Asphalt: Urban GT 2 is a racing video game developed and published by Gameloft for the Nintendo DS, N-Gage and PlayStation Portable (PSP).
-A 2.5D Java Platform 2 ME version for mobile phones was also released.
+Asphalt: Urban GT 2 is a racing video game developed by Gameloft Montreal and published by Gameloft for the Nintendo DS, N-Gage and PlayStation Portable.
+A 2.5D J2ME version for mobile phones was also released on November 30, 2005.
 It is a sequel of Asphalt: Urban GT (2004) and the second major game of the Asphalt series.

 The game features a special appearance from The Pussycat Dolls, and a sample of Moby's single "Lift Me Up".
-The Nintendo DS version was released approximately a year after the N-Gage version, with improved graphics, sound, and dual screen compatibility.
-A version for the PSP was also released in March 2007 to feature the track "Apply Some Pressure" by Maximo Park and exclusive "Time Ride" Mode for Arcade that not found in other versions.
+The Nintendo DS version was released a year after the N-Gage version, with improved graphics, sound, and dual screen compatibility.
+A version for the PSP was also released in March 2007 which features the track "Apply Some Pressure" by Maxïmo Park and adds an exclusive "Time Ride" Mode for the Arcade mode.
+The next title in the series was Asphalt 3: Street Rules which would only be released for mobile phones; the next console release would be the Nintendo DSi version of Asphalt 4: Elite Racing in 2009.

 Gameplay

-The gameplay of Urban GT 2 is often compared to Burnout, Need for Speed and other titles as players can eliminate other opponents or police cars. by performing take downs.
-This is done by either forcing them into the wall or ramming them while using nitro.
-There is a wanted meter which determines the awareness level of the police if Nitro is used, takedown other competitors or causing urban havoc. much like the wanted level system in Grand Theft Auto - if the red "wanted" light flashes, it usually means that the players must do what it takes to avoid the police cars and police helicopter - otherwise they might be forced to pull over and lose their money.
+The gameplay of Urban GT 2 is often compared to Burnout, Need for Speed and other titles as players can eliminate other opponents or police cars by performing takedowns.
+This is done by either forcing them into the wall or ramming them while using a nitrous oxide boost which temporarily increases the vehicle's acceleration and top speed for a short duration.

+The game uses a "wanted" meter governing law enforcement response to players while street racing, especially if nitrous is used, if the player commits property destruction or disables other competitors and law enforcement vehicles by ramming them off the road.

+As with the previous entry in the series, Urban GT 2 takes place in tracks modelled after real-world locations; many of the tracks from the previous game return such as Paris, New York City, Miami, Las Vegas, Cuba, the Chernobyl exclusion zone and Hong Kong, though new tracks such as San Francisco, Rio de Janeiro and Dubai have also been added.

+The game features 57 vehicles, 45 of which are licensed from 23 real-world manufacturers such as Aston Martin, Lamborghini, Hummer, Volkswagen, Nissan, and several others.
+Unlike the previous game whose sole motorcycle is the fictional "Gamelati 1000 SS", Urban GT 2 adds several new licensed motorcycle models in its roster, notably those from Confederate Motors, Ducati and Triumph.